-Counseling and Testing Services affirms the guiding ethical principle of responsible freedom.
+Counseling and Testing Center affirms the guiding ethical principle of responsible freedom.
 Students, staff and faculty are expected to show respect for order, ethical conduct, and the rights of others, and to model in daily living a high sense of personal honor and integrity.

 Alcohol and Other Drug Services

 The Substance Abuse Program, a part of the University Counseling and Testing Center, provides a variety of services to students.
 Students who binge drink or use drugs may experience health consequences as a result of the adverse effect of these substances.
 A student can seek free, confidential help from Counseling and Testing Center if they are worried about their use of alcohol or illegal drugs.

 - These services include the following: